Bill Davis Racing: Car No. 27 history

 Jeremy Mayfield was hired drive the car full-time in 2007, with the car renumbered No. 36 for a new sponsorship from 360 OTC.
 Due to Waltrip taking the team's points, Mayfield needed to qualify on time for the first five races of 2007.
 After four consecutive failed qualifying attempts, the No. 36 car made its first start of 2007 in the Food City 500 at Bristol.
-Mayfield drove the car at every track except for Infineon Raceway, when the team did not enter but the R&D team used the No. 36 points.
+Mayfield drove the car at every track except for Sonoma, when the team did not enter but the R&D team used the No. 36 points.
 In October, Mayfield departed to Haas CNC Racing, and was replaced by Skinner and Benson for the balance of the season.